Definition of Dorian in English:

 adjectiveBack to top

-Of or relating to the Dorian people or to Doris in central Greece.
+Relating to the Dorians or to Doris in central Greece.

 - But Pindar and others also assign the foundation of the games to Herakles, as noted above, an attempt, some have suggested, to assert a clearly Dorian claim to the foundation of the games, since Herakles is a Dorian hero.